mehtadone/PT2PTF/README.md

 Now with ProfitTrailer version 2, and its endless possiblities, this conversion becomes a lot more difficult, and PT Feeder can be complex it its own right.
 This is project for you.

-This is a free java utility that will take the three .properties files below from [ProfitTrailer Version 2](https://github.com/taniman/profit-trailer), and convert them into a [PT Feeder version 1.5 and above](https://github.com/mehtadone/PTFeeder) appsettings.json file.
+This is a free open source java utility that will take the three .properties files below from [ProfitTrailer Version 2](https://github.com/taniman/profit-trailer), and convert them into a [PT Feeder version 1.5 & above](https://github.com/mehtadone/PTFeeder) appsettings.json file.

 - pairs.properties
 - indicators.properties